leodeutsch/leodeutsch/README.md

 ### I'm a Developer, Photographer and tech addict!

 - 🚀  Just finished a [Rocketseat][rocket] bootcamp!
 - 💻  I’m currently focusing on web and mobile 📱
-- 🤝 I’m looking to collaborate in new projects
+- 🤝  I’m looking for collaborate in new projects
 - 👨🏻‍🎓  Always learning

 ### Connect with me: